 Women in Peace Operations Pilot – “The Elsie initiative”

 A pledge of C$ 21 m was made for women, peace and security.
 This includes contributions to the UN's trust fund for victims of sexual exploitation and abuse (SEA).

 Prime Minister Justin Trudeau: "We are equally committed to increasing the number of women that we deploy as part of UN peace operations."
 Vancouver ministerial, "Canada to deploy more women to peackeeping missions, says Trudeau," Youtube, 1:13.

 Current status: Not yet implemented

-Conclusion: Canada is not leading by example, with only two (2) military women in UN peacekeeping operations (as of 28 Feb 2018).
-The Trudeau government is providing only 7 women uniformed personnel (1 military women in Cyprus plus 6 police women in Haiti) to UN peacekeeping, less than what the Harper government did at the end of its term.
+Conclusion: Canada is not leading by example, with only three (3) military women in UN peacekeeping operations.
+The Trudeau government is providing only 9 women uniformed personnel (1 military women in Cyprus, 2 in South Sudan, and 6 police women in Haiti) to UN peacekeeping, less than what the Harper government did at the end of its term.
 The Vancouver pledges (especially the financial incentives) hold promise to increase the number of women military personnel provided by other countries.
 Will Canada do the same?
-The Canadian military deploys the two military women to Cyprus and South Sudan.
+The Canadian military deploys military women to Cyprus and South Sudan (2).

 Current status (military)